FubuBy/agents-guide/commands/jira-task.md

 ## Step 5 — Implement

-Make the code changes following `02-plan.md` and the conventions in `00-rules.md`.
+Make the code changes following `02-plan.md` and the project's own conventions.
 Surgical edits only — every line traceable to the plan.

 Save `03-implement.md` with: list of changed/created files, short rationale per file, deviations from the plan (with reasons).

 ## Step 6 — Build loop

+Run the project's **build / typecheck** command.
+Find it in this order:

+1. Project documentation (`AGENTS.md`, `CONTRIBUTING.md`, `README.md`, CI configs, any `*.mdc` / `*.rules` files).
+2. `notes.md` from this run, if a prior step already resolved this with the user.
+3. If still unclear — **stop and ask the user once**.
+Record the answer in `notes.md` so the round-2 step does not re-ask.

-Run the **build / typecheck command(s) declared in `00-rules.md`**.
-If the project defines none, write `04a-build-NONE.md` and skip this step.
+If the project genuinely has no build/typecheck step — write `04a-build-NONE.md` and skip this step.

 If failures:
 - Apply **FIX** in code → re-run → loop.
 - Hard cap: 5 iterations.
 On cap → write `04a-build-STUCK.md`, stop, ask the user.

-Save `04a-build.md` (commands used, iterations, fixes applied).
+Save `04a-build.md` (command used, iterations, fixes applied).

 ## Step 7 — Linter loop

+Run the project's **lint** command.
+Find it in this order:

+1. Project documentation.
+2. `notes.md` from this run, if a prior step already resolved this with the user.
+3. If still unclear — **stop and ask the user once**.
+Record the answer in `notes.md` so the round-2 step does not re-ask.

-Run the **lint command(s) declared in `00-rules.md`**.
-If the project defines none, write `04-lint-NONE.md` and continue (suggest adding lint in `08-summary.md` as a follow-up — do not introduce it as part of this task).
+If the project has no linter at all — write `04-lint-NONE.md` and continue (mention in `08-summary.md` as a follow-up — do not introduce one as part of this task).

 If errors:
 - Apply **FIX** in code (do not suppress without justification — suppressions require an explicit comment with reasoning).